Skip to content

 Contract constants

-There isn’t much difference between constants defined outside of a contract (global constants) and inside the contract (contract constants).
+There isn’t much difference between constants defined outside of a contract (global constants) and those inside the contract (contract constants).
 Those defined outside can be used by other contracts in your project.

 You can read constants both in receivers and in getters.